 Prior to law school, Professor Waisman was a housing coordinator for Project Renewal in New York managing a permanent housing program for over 80 formerly homeless individuals, and as a research assistant for the Survivors of the Shoah Visual History Foundation in Los Angeles.
 After completing his law degree, he served as a litigation associate representing corporate clients for the firm of Sidley Austin, where he also supervised a group of 15 contract attorneys in a large document review project and served on the Pro Bono Committee.
 Just prior to joining the Southwestern faculty, he practiced family law as an associate with the firm of Harris - Ginsberg.

 Professor Waisman was the recipient of the Harvard College Scholarship as an undergraduate and the University of California Regents Fellowship as a Masters student.
 In law school, he served on both the Moot Court Honors Program and the UCLA Journal of International Law & Foreign Affairs.
 He also worked as a judicial extern for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.

-Professor Waisman is a certified mediator with the Los Angeles County Bar Association Dispute Resolution Services and serves on the American Arbitration Association's Expedited Commercial Panel.
-He was also a founding member of the Advisory Board of the American Civil Liberties Union (ACLU) of Southern California, and received the organization's Criminal Justice Award in 2005.
+A certified mediator with the Los Angeles County Bar Association Dispute Resolution Services, Professor Waisman also serves on the American Arbitration Association's Expedited Commercial Panel.
+He was a founding member of the Advisory Board of the American Civil Liberties Union (ACLU) of Southern California, and received the organization's Criminal Justice Award in 2005.